imbhargav5/rooks/README.md

 *   [useIntervalWhen](https://react-hooks.org/docs/useIntervalWhen) - Sets an interval immediately when a condition is true
 *   [useIsomorphicEffect](https://react-hooks.org/docs/useIsomorphicEffect) - A hook that resolves to useEffect on the server and useLayoutEffect on the client.
 *   [useKey](https://react-hooks.org/docs/useKey) - keypress, keyup and keydown event handlers as hooks for react.
+*   [useKeyBindings](https://react-hooks.org/docs/useKeyBindings) - useKeyBindings can bind multiple keys to multiple callbacks and fire the callbacks on key press.
 *   [useKeyRef](https://react-hooks.org/docs/useKeyRef) - Very similar useKey but it returns a ref
 *   [useKeys](https://react-hooks.org/docs/useKeys) - A hook which allows to setup callbacks when a combination of keys are pressed at the same time.
 *   [useLifecycleLogger](https://react-hooks.org/docs/useLifecycleLogger) - A react hook that console logs parameters as component transitions through lifecycles.